The Basics

 – It is hoped that the proposal will be approved.

-Paraphrasing words to match the style and tone of the written task: There are two situations where you must paraphrase words taken from the Data File: (1) the words are too informal for the text you’re writing, and (2) the words are overly formal for the text you’re writing.
+There are two situations where you must paraphrase words from the Data File: (1) the words are too informal for the text you're writing, and (2) the words are overly formal for the text you're writing.

 most obviously